Every James Bond Movie Ranked—From Worst to Best

 6. Thunderball (1965)

-Pioneering underwater camerawork aside, Thunderball is a rollicking ride that see Bond comfortably riding the wave of its ’60s popularity.
-Sean Connery is at the height of his powers, and even the slightly over-long first act, which sees his Bond recuperating at a health spa (!), is carried off which such style that you don’t even mind that it’s pure padding.
-The cinematography as the action shifts to the Bahamas (site of the aforementioned underwater battles) is breathtakingly beautiful, and more than makes up for the curiously low-key opening.
+Pioneering underwater camerawork aside, Thunderball is a rollicking ride that sees Bond comfortably riding the wave of its ’60s popularity.
+Sean Connery is at the height of his powers, and even the slightly over-long first act, which sees his Bond recuperating at a health spa (!), is carried off with such style that you don’t even mind that it’s pure padding.
+The cinematography as the action shifts to the Bahamas (site of the aforementioned underwater battles, which earned the flick an Oscar for special effects) is breathtakingly beautiful, and more than makes up for the curiously low-key opening.